exercism/c/docs/CONTRIBUTING.md

 2. Add this repository as a new remote to your clone: `git remote add upstream https://github.com/exercism/c.git`
 3. Create a new branch: `git checkout -b name-of-branch`
 4. Commit and push as usual on your new branch
-5. When you're ready to submit a pull request, rebase your branch onto the upstream master so that you can resolve any conflicts: `git fetch upstream && git rebase upstream/master` You may need to push up to your branch using `--force` after resolving conflicts.
+5. When you're ready to submit a pull request, rebase your branch onto the upstream main so that you can resolve any conflicts: `git fetch upstream && git rebase upstream/main` You may need to push up to your branch using `--force` after resolving conflicts.
 6. When you've got everything ready, push up to your branch and create the pull request as outlined below.

 ## Issues